Psychotherapy and treatment for eating disorders in Bath

 I qualified in 1986, and have since been in private practice, offering treatment for many types of emotional problems and disorders.

 My approach to mental health is to see beyond the labels which certain difficulties are given.
 Our internal world is shaped by our responses to the environment, and by family and societal culture, which have given certain meanings to what we feel and how we behave.
 Psychoanalytic thinking ,in my approach, helps us reflect on how we develop identity in the world.
-Certain mental health syndromes, such as eating disorders, can be explored, and our understanding enlightened, by taking into account a feminist view of gender development.
-Understanding the context in which people find themselves suffering, and how this interacts with their self-development, is an aim of therapy.

 I provide psychotherapy for North Bath and surrounding areas in Somerset and Wiltshire.
 I am able to offer psychotherapy on Zoom and Skype.
 In my practice I can offer: